Stuartlab-UCSC/hexmap-view/www/public/help/_sources/case1pancan12.rst.txt

-How do I view the Pancan12 Tumor Map?
+How do I view the Pancan12 TumorMap?
 =====================================

 Objective
 ---------

-Access UCSC Tumor Map home page and open the Tumor Map tool for Pan-cancer12 dataset.
+Access UCSC TumorMap home page and open the TumorMap tool for Pan-cancer12 dataset.

 Skills Covered
 --------------

-* Access Tumor Map home page.
+* Access TumorMap home page.
-* Access Tumor Map for Pancan12 map.
+* Access TumorMap for Pancan12 map.

 Steps
 -----